Dark Fantasy Basic (2017)

 You have one new character class, the Hopeless, which starts with regular vanilla 3d6 in order and if your total modifer is higher then +1, you must change your highest ability score to 12.
 Also you have no starting feat, your starting level is 1 and you start without money or equipment.

-Okay, we select so we select a fighter.
+Okay, so we select a fighter.
 Next up comes skill selection, sort of inspired by 5e I think.
 Almost all activities, including spellcasting and combat in DFB are treated as skills.
 There are three skill ‘tracks’ based on level, primary (bonus equal to level), secondary (2/3rds of level) and tertiary (1/2 level).
-Primary tends to be fixed for all but the Nameless class and you can never get new skills.
+Primary tends to be fixed for all but the Nameless class and you can never get new skills after character creation.
 Fuck it, we selected Fighter so our primary skill is Combat, our Secondary skill must be Atheletics, leaving us with one secondary skill and three tertiary skills of our choosing.

 Enoby Darkness Dementia Ravenway (Lvl 3 Fighter)

 Dex 13 (+1) Wis 8 (-1)